0xZakk/JS-DC/11-crud-and-dbs/slides.md

 - A way to store our data so we can access it later

 --
-### A brief history
-- One of the first things computers we're used for
-- The 'data base' was a stack of punch cards
+### Introduction: SQL
+- Structured Query Language
+- data organized by relation

 --
-### A brief history - 1960s
-- first DBMS introduced, CODASYL
-- found records with one of three methods:
-  (a) primary key
-  (b) navigating relationships
-  (c) scanning all records sequentially
+### Introduction: NoSQL
+- rejects the strict relational structuring of data

 --
-### A brief history: 1970s
-- first relational database is created
-- data is organized in to tables
-- each entity gets its own table
-- SQL

---
-### A brief history: SQL
-- Structured Query Language

---
-### A brief history: ORM
+### Introduction: ORM
 - Object-Relational Mappings
 - part of a movement to make data storage more object oriented

---
-### A brief history: NoSQL
-- rejects the strict relational structuring of data

 --
 ### Key Terms